DaviZCodes/arter-generative-ai/README.md

 ## Drawing is hard.
 It's okay.
 You might not be able to draw.
 You might not be an artist.
 However, with arter, you can scribble, and become an **arter**.
-Arter takes in the user input - a text - and some scribbles.
+Arter takes in the user input - a prompt - and some scribbles.
 It then uses artificial intelligence to bring that scribble into reality.
 Test it for yourself now.

 ## Sneak peek